 I’m sorry for bothering you (Sorry to Bother You 2018)

-Sorry to Bother You stars LaKeith Stanfield (Get Out, The Harder They Fall) as a Black telemarketer who realizes that utilizing his “white voice” will catapult him up the corporate ladder.
-Only to discover that every inch of forwarding mobility comes with a hefty moral cost.
+Sorry to Bother You stars LaKeith Stanfield (Get Out, The Harder They Fall) as a black telemarketer who realizes that utilizing his “white voice” will catapult him up the corporate ladder.
+Only to discover that every inch of forward mobility comes with a hefty moral cost.

 I’m thrilled (Over the Moon 2020)